 - A. Acceptable types of work crew jobs include carpet cleaning, lawn maintenance and grounds keeping, trash pickup and removal, furniture moving, painting, washing vehicles, recycling and other chores as directed.
 No youth will be directed to perform tasks that are inherently dangerous (i.e.: tree trimming, handling of hazardous materials, etc.). - B. Criteria for selecting/assigning youth: - 1.
 Youth's participation on work crews is voluntary. - 2.
-Youth on Medical Restricted Activity (RA) may not participate. - 3.
-Youth on Disciplinary Room Confinement (DRC) time may participate as an alternative to room confinement, if their behavior is acceptable, with Supervising Juvenile Correctional Officer (SJCO) approval. - 4.
-Youth are not to lift more than 50 lbs.
+Consideration of youth phase level, participation in unit programming, and recent behavior in school and the unit. - 3.
+Youth on Medical Restricted Activity (RA) may not participate.

+- 4. Youth are not to lift more than 50 lbs.
 The amount of weight a youth can lift will be based on body size and the youth's capabilities.
-Also, youth will not be forced to accomplish chores they are not physically able to do.

-- 5. Youth will not operate circular saws, table saws or other hazardous equipment. - C. Responsibilities for staff supervising work crews: - 1.
+Also, youth will not be forced to accomplish chores they are not physically able to do. - 5.
+Youth will not operate circular saws, table saws or other hazardous equipment. - C. Responsibilities for staff supervising work crews: - 1.
 Plan, coordinate and complete assigned tasks. - 2.
 Instruct and train youth on proper tool and equipment use.
 Ensure youth are wearing protective equipment such as, ear and eye protection, gloves and hats based upon the equipment being used. - 3.
 Work crew staff shall carry a Juvenile Hall Pak-set radio and contact the Security Center at 14-I. Inform 14-I of your location and how many youth are working.
 Keep all youth in clear view at all times and within close proximity of the work crew staff. - 4.
-During emergencies, (Code Red /Code Yellow) secure the youth in the closest unit and assist with the Institutional Security Unit's response as directed. - 5.
+During emergencies, (Code Red/Code Yellow) secure the youth in the closest unit and assist with the Institutional Security Unit's response as directed. - 5.
 Some jobs will not include the use of youth.
 These jobs include: fueling county vehicles off grounds, obtaining supplies at stores, replacing locks or tamperproof hardware or doing jobs that require such attention to detail that supervision of the youth is difficult. - 6.
-Account for all tools and/or items utilized by work crews prior to returning youth to their units.
+Account for all tools and/or items utilized by work crews prior to returning youth to their units. - 7.
+Staff should take appropriate safety and security measures while supervising a work crew.
+In accordance with PMI 3-2-11, staff should not be alone with a youth at any time.
+Do not be in an isolated area alone with a youth of the opposite sex and ensure your coworkers and/or other youths can see you at all times.